 And, this positive aura will have a practical benefit as shown in the next point.

 16. Meditation helps you build and maintain quality relationships.

 There are several aspects of meditation practice that contribute to quality relationships.
 Right attitude, non-judgment, non-attachment, continuous awareness, non-reaction are some of them.

 With the right meditation practice, you develop clarity and understanding in the mind.
 You will be calmer, more centered, and more peaceful.
 As a result, you’ll be less and less impulsive, and less and less reactive.

-Furthermore, the right meditation practice neutralizes the negative mental energy (stress, anxiety, panic, depression) and, at the same time, cultivates the positive mental energy (loving-kindness, compassion, empathetic joy, equanimity).
+Furthermore, the right meditation practice will neutralize the negative mental energy (stress, anxiety, panic, depression) and, at the same time, cultivate positive mental energy (loving-kindness, compassion, empathetic joy, equanimity).

 All this will only lead you to good quality relationships.